 The bill also requires the PTC to adopt the Crisis Intervention Team - New Jersey Center for Excellence Program (CIT-NJ), the State's county-based 40-hour training and certification program modelled on the national Crisis Intervention Team Center of Excellence Program (CIT).
-CIT-NJ is designed to provide the skills, knowledge, and support systems necessary to divert persons experiencing a mental health crisis from the criminal justice system into behavioral health treatment services; improve law enforcement response to persons experiencing a mental health crisis; and protect
+CIT-NJ is designed to provide the skills, knowledge, and support systems necessary to divert persons experiencing a mental health crisis from the criminal justice system into behavioral health treatment services; improve law enforcement response to persons experiencing a mental health crisis; and protect the safety of first responders, the person in crisis, and the public.

-1 the safety of first responders, the person in crisis, and the public.
+The program is to require a certain percentage of law enforcement officers, with a goal of 20 percent, to receive this training based on officers, with a goal of 20 percent, to receive this training based on the size and responsibilities of the law enforcement agency and the

-The program is to require a certain percentage of law enforcement officers, with a goal of 20 percent, to receive this training based on the size and responsibilities of the law enforcement agency and the particular characteristics of the community.
+5 particular characteristics of the community.